Our Programmes

 Senegal

-Senegal is a West African country with a population of more than 16 million, half of which is under 20 years old.
-Ranked 168th out of 189 in 2019 by the UNDP1, with a human development index of 0.512, it is among the countries with low human development, just like the other countries in the sub-Saharan zone.
+Senegal is a West African country with a population of more than 16 million people, half of whom are under 20 years of age.
+It was ranked 168th out of 189 in 2019 by the UNDP, with a human development index of 0.512, and, like the other countries in the sub-Saharan zone, is one of the countries with low human development.

-Independent since 1960, the Republic of Senegal, led since 2012 by President Macky Sall, has found a certain balance and remains one of the most stable countries in Africa.
-Yet it operates at two speeds, and disparities are still strongly marked between urban and rural areas.
+Independent since 1960, the Republic of Senegal, which has been led since 2012 by President Macky Sall, has achieved a certain balance and remains one of the more stable countries in Africa.
+However, it operates at two speeds, and there are still very pronounced disparities between urban and rural areas.
 Although access to health services is among the best in West Africa, life expectancy is still only 63 years.

-Unpredictable rainfall can still affect agricultural production, while shocks in neighboring countries (Ebola epidemic, increased insecurity in Mali and the region as a whole) could result in a slowdown in tourism, trade, and transportation in Senegal.
+Unpredictable rainfall is always capable of hampering agricultural production, while shocks in neighbouring countries (Ebola epidemic, increased insecurity in Mali and the wider region) might result in a slowdown in tourism, trade and transport in Senegal.
 The poverty rate has reached 46% according to the latest estimates.

 Despite considerable efforts in terms of education budgets, only 69% of children are enrolled in primary school and many children do not have access to it.

-Koranic education is still the sole source of education.
-Indeed, school is compulsory and has to be paid for, which means that many parents in disadvantaged regions entrust their children, sometimes as young as 4 years old, to a marabout.
-In the daara, the child will receive religious instruction, as well as learning humility, respect, perseverance and community life.
-However, with the worsening of the economic context and the appearance of many impostors and exploiters, the living conditions of these children have become excessively difficult, especially in urban areas.
-Without access to health care and education, and often forced to beg for food, they risk beatings and sometimes severe abuse if they do not bring a certain amount of money to the marabout every day.
+Quranic education still dominates as the sole source of education.
+School is compulsory and has to be paid for, which means that many parents in disadvantaged regions entrust their children to a marabout, sometimes from the age of four.
+In the daara, they will receive a religious education, and will also learn humility, respect, perseverance and how to live in a community.
+However, the worsening of the economic context and the emergence of a large number of fraudulent and exploitative marabouts, mean that the living conditions of these children have become extremely challenging, especially in urban areas.
+Without access to health care and education, and in most cases forced to beg in order to feed themselves, they risk beatings and sometimes serious abuse if they do not bring a certain amount of money back to the marabout every day.

-Although Senegal ratified the International Convention on the Rights of the Child (CRC) in 1991 and the law of April 29, 2005 against begging was passed on “the fight against trafficking in persons and related practices and the protection of victims of trafficking,” these laws and conventions are still not enforced.
-According to the Partnership for the Removal and Reintegration of Street Children (PARRER) and Human Rights Watch, between 50,000 and 76,000 children beg throughout Senegal.
+Although Senegal ratified the International Convention on the Rights of the Child (CRC) in 1991 and enacted the law of 29 April 2005 against begging relating to “the fight against the trafficking of persons and similar practices and the protection of victims of trafficking” these laws and conventions are still not applied.
+According to the Partnership for the Rescue and Reintegration of Street Children (PARRER) and Human Rights Watch, between 50,000 and 76,000 children beg throughout Senegal.

-We always give preference to treatment performed on site by competent surgeons or during surgical missions organized by Sentinelles or its partners.
+We always prioritise treatment carried out locally by competent surgeons, or during surgical missions organised by Sentinelles or its partners.

 However, children who cannot be operated on in Senegal, and who are sometimes in danger of dying, will be transferred to Switzerland when possible, in close collaboration with the specialists and hospitals concerned (relay with the “Care in Switzerland” program).